TechnicProblem/technicproblem.github.io/README.md

 Welcome to an useless site where you can't do anything!

 ### About
 Hi!
 Swedish(not swiss) student.
 Trying out GitHub and trying to learn how to code.
 I have a basic understanding of C#, HTML, CSS and Python.
-I think can make a website(but i didn't make this one).
+I think I can make a website(but i didn't make this one).

 ### Projects
 256: 2048 fork, you win if you get 256.
 [Game](https://technicproblem.github.io/2048/)